skellis46/slipbox/literature notes/Kaufman - Transcend.md

 > Imagine yourself to be dying—or to be on the edge of execution.
 Then imagine how vivid and precious everything and everyone looks.
 Imagine vividly saying good-bye to each of the persons you love best.
 What would you say to each one?
 What would you do?
 How would you feel?

 ---

+Kaufman, Scott Barry. _Transcend: The New Science of Self-Actualization_.
+New York: Tarcher Perigee, 2020.